vacp2p/rfc/content/docs/rfcs/17/README.md

 In order to publish at a given `epoch`, the publishing peer proceeds based on the regular [`11/WAKU2-RELAY`](/spec/11) protocol.
 However, in order to protect against spamming, each `WakuMessage` (which is wrapped inside the `data` field of a PubSub message) MUST carry a [`RateLimitProof`](##RateLimitProof) with the following fields.

-The `proof` field which is a zero-knowledge proof signifying that the publishing peer is a  registered member, and she has not exceeded the messaging rate at the given `epoch`.
-The proof generation relies on the knowledge of two pieces of private information i.e., `sk` and `authPath`.
-The `authPath` is a subset of Merkle tree nodes by which a peer can prove the inclusion of its `pk` in the group. <!-- TODO refer to RLN rfc for authPath def -->
-The proof generation also requires a set of public inputs which are: the Merkle tree root `merkle_root`, the current `epoch` and the message for which the proof is going to be generated.
-In `17/WAKU-RLN-RELAY`, the message is the concatenation of `WakuMessage`'s  `payload` filed and its `contentTopic` i.e., `payload||contentTopic`.
-For more details about the proof generation, please check [RLN](/spec/32)
+Section [Payload](#payloads) covers the details about the type and encoding of these fields.

 The `merkle_root` contains the root of the Merkle tree.

 The `epoch` represents the current epoch.

 The `nullifier` is an internal nullifier acting as a fingerprint which allows specifying whether two messages are published by the same peer during the same `epoch`.
-The `nullifier` is a deterministic value derived from `sk` and `epoch` therefore any two messages issued by the same peer (i.e., sing the same `sk`) for the same `epoch` are guaranteed to have identical `nullifier`s.
+The `nullifier` is a deterministic value derived from `sk` and `epoch` therefore any two messages issued by the same peer (i.e., using the same `sk`) for the same `epoch` are guaranteed to have identical `nullifier`s.

 The `share_x` and `share_y` can be seen as partial disclosure of peer's `sk` for the intended `epoch`.
-These shares are created using [Shamir secret sharing scheme](/spec/32).
+They are derived determnistically from peer's `sk` and current `epoch` using [Shamir secret sharing scheme](/spec/32).
-Given two such tuples with identical `nullifier` but distinct `share_x`, `share_y` results in full disclosure of peer's `sk` and hence getting access to the peer's staked fund in the membership contract.
+If a peer discloses more than one such pair (`share_x`, `share_y`) for the same `epoch`, it would allow full disclosure of its  `sk` and hence getting access to its staked fund in the membership contract.

+The `proof` field which is a zero-knowledge proof signifying that:
+1. The message owner is the current member of the group i.e., her/his identity commitment key `pk` is part of the membership group Merkle tree with the root `merkle_root`.
+2. `share_x` and `share_y`  are correctly computed.
+3. The `nullifier` is constructed correctly.
+For more details about the proof generation check [RLN](/spec/32) The proof generation relies on the knowledge of two pieces of private information i.e., `sk` and `authPath`.
+The `authPath` is a subset of Merkle tree nodes by which a peer can prove the inclusion of its `pk` in the group. <!-- TODO refer to RLN rfc for authPath def -->
+The proof generation also requires a set of public inputs which are: the Merkle tree root `merkle_root`, the current `epoch` and the message for which the proof is going to be generated.
+In `17/WAKU-RLN-RELAY`, the message is the concatenation of `WakuMessage`'s  `payload` filed and its `contentTopic` i.e., `payload||contentTopic`.

 ## Group  Synchronization

 Proof generation relies on the knowledge of Merkle tree root `merkle_root` and `authPath` which both require access to the membership Merkle tree.
-Getting access to the Merkle tree can be done in various way.
+Getting access to the Merkle tree can be done in various ways.
 One way is that all the peers construct the tree locally.
 This can be done by listening to the registration and deletion events emitted by the membership contract.

-One important security consideration is that peers MUST make sure they always use the most recent Merkle tree root in their proof generation.
+For the group synchronization, one important security consideration is that peers MUST make sure they always use the most recent Merkle tree root in their proof generation.
-The reason is that using an old root can allow inference about the index of the user `pk` in the membership tree hence compromising user privacy and breaking message unlinkability.
+The reason is that using an old root can allow inference about the index of the user's `pk` in the membership tree hence compromising user privacy and breaking message unlinkability.

 <!-- `sk`  and `authPath`  are secret data and MUST be permanently and locally stored by the peer.  -->